whqs007/whqs007.github.io/index.md

 [**X-DB**]I took charge of the kernel R&D for X-DB since 2016.
 By 2017, X-DB was fully launched and has become the most extensively deployed database system across the entire Alibaba Group.
 [Additional information](https://mp.weixin.qq.com/s/BCBRewfxCg2i3bDqmHzoLg)

 [**PolarDB**] Since 2018, I have dedicated myself to the kernel R&D of PolarDB, currently leading Transaction & Storage Engine Teams for both PolarDB MySQL and PolarDB PostgreSQL.
 My leadership has driven the architectural evolution of PolarDB, encompassing the Serverless, Multi-Primary Architecture, Distributed Shared-Memory, KVCache for Inference and Consensus Protocol.

+[**PolarKVCache**] I have been leading the development of PolarKVCache, an LLM inference acceleration solution that extends KVCache from GPU VRAM to TB-scale distributed memory, achieving up to 26.8x TTFT reduction.
+We also contribute to the SGLang open-source community, including HiCache framework optimization, inference capabilities and operational enhancements.
+[Additional information](https://help.aliyun.com/zh/polardb/polardb-for-mysql/user-guide/polarkvcache-inference-acceleration)

 #  Awards
 - SIGMOD 2025 Industry Track Best Paper （Second Author)